 Layers on Master Pages in Output Files

-When using QuarkXPress 2015-2024 or InDesign, it is possible to have layers in master pages, meaning that objects on various layers of their GridTemplate will remain on the same layer in the output file.
-For this reason, both diary generation options remove gridtemplate layers and remove opf layers are automatically set to false when using QuarkXPress 2015-2024 or InDesign.
+When using QuarkXPress 2015-2024, it is possible to have layers in master pages, meaning that objects on various layers of their GridTemplate will remain on the same layer in the output file.
+For this reason, both diary generation options remove gridtemplate layers and remove opf layers are automatically set to false when using QuarkXPress 2015-2024.

 Topic 179695, last updated on 28-Apr-2022